|June 26, 2020||No Comments|

 The economic crisis which began in 2007 led to many Spaniards and expats having their homes repossessed as loss of jobs and business left them unable to keep up with mortgage repayments.
 As sad and unfortunate as this situation was, as a result of the crisis you can still find some fabulous properties in Spain at knock-down prices.

-Although property prices rose at an alarming rate in the years prior to the crisis, property in Spain is now much cheaper than in the UK, although this will vary from one province to another.
+Although property prices rose at an alarming rate in the years prior to the crisis, property in Spain is much cheaper than in the UK, (see prices here) although this will vary from one province to another.
 In most cases you will find a beautiful villa in its own grounds for the same price that you would pay for an end of terrace house in most UK areas, or a large apartment for the price of a very basic one-bedroom flat in the UK.

 Of course in the UK prices differ from north to south, and from city centres to suburban districts, and the same applies in Spain.